Snapchat Guide

 • If you delete a Snap from your Memories, Snapchat servers are designed to erase that Snap as soon as possible

-• Snaps that are submitted to Our Story may be viewable in Search for different amounts of time — some for only a day or two, while others can be viewed for much longer
+• Snaps that are submitted to Snap Map and other Public Stories (such as Campus Stories and Best of Spectacles) may be viewable in Search for different amounts of time — some for only a day or two, while others can be viewed for much longer.

 Important Snapchatters who see your messages can always potentially save them, whether by taking a screenshot or by using some other image-capture technology (whether that be a separate piece of software, or even simply taking a photo of their screen with a second camera).